 Half-Life (one) is a brilliant game, but Half-Life 2 completely blows it out of the water.

 Half-Life 2 feels so incredibly well accomplished.
-The Source engine gives it an unprecedented level of detail in the environments and the controls.
+The Source Engine gives the game an unprecedented level of detail in the environments, the physics, the lighting, and the controls.
 The story and pacing are top of the line.
 The variety in the gameplay astounding.
+The continuing adventures of Gordon Freeman are the distillation of almost a decade of ideas and work on the part of Valve‘s developers and its impact on gaming in general has not been surpassed.

 I have to say that I still play Half-Life 2 today.
-Combined with Half-Life 2 Episodes 1 & 2, Half-Life 2 is still one of the greatest shooters around.
+Combined with Half-Life 2 Episode One & Episode Two, Half-Life 2 is still one of the greatest shooters ever made and a great sandbox to play around in, with the amazing Gravity Gun and the various other weapons and toys at your disposal.

-You can forget all your Call of Dutys and your Sniper Elites – Half-Life 2 is better than all of them.
-And will long be remembered after all the others have been forgotten.
+You can forget all your Call of Dutys and your Sniper Elites – Half-Life 2 is better than all of them… And it will long be remembered after all the others have been forgotten.

 More: Half-Life 2 on Wikipedia